headsmasher8557/tpscript/README.md

 A ~~really bad~~ scripting language that can access Lua globals.

-Example that runs in Roblox Luau:
+Example that runs in Roblox:
 ```
 callset part Instance.new Part workspace
 callset v3 Vector3.new 0 20 0